motor-js/motor-website/docs/1A Introduction.md

 ## What it is

-Motor is a front-end React library consisting of Charts, Components and Utilities for the rapid creation of Qlik mashups.
+Motor is a front-end React library consisting of charts, components and utilities for the rapid creation of Qlik mashups.
 The components work via any connection to the Qlik engine, whether that's Qlik Core, Qlik Sense Server or Qlik Sense cloud.

 :::important